STMicroelectronics/meta-st-stm32mp/recipes-bsp/u-boot/u-boot-stm32mp/README.HOW_TO.txt

         <binary> is the u-boot binary to export (ex: 'u-boot.bin', 'u-boot.stm32', etc)
     ex: UBOOT_CONFIGS="<defconfig1>,basic,u-boot.bin <defconfig1>,trusted,u-boot.stm32"

-The generated binary files are available in ../build-${config}.
+The generated FIP images are available in $FIP_DEPLOYDIR_ROOT/fip

-by default we define 3 configs: basic, trusted, optee for the several boards The generated files are : for trusted and optee configs:
-    #> ../build-{trusted,optee}/*.stm32
-  for basic config
-    #> ../build-basic/u-boot-spl.elf-*-basic
-    #> ../build-basic/u-boot-*-basic.img

 You can override the default U-Boot configuration if you specify these variables:
   - Compile default U-Boot configuration but applying specific devicetree(s):